Glenvale, Queensland: Education

 Glenvale State School is a government primary (Prep-6) school for boys and girls at 224 Glenvale Road (27.5625°S 151.9028°E).
 In 2018, the school had an enrolment of 761 students with 50 teachers (47 full-time equivalent) and 34 non-teaching staff (22 full-time equivalent).
 It includes a special education program.

 Glenvale Christian School is a private primary (Prep-6) school for boys and girls at 623-661 Boundary Street (27.5610°S 151.9000°E).
 In 2018, the school had an enrolment of 103 students with 8 teachers (7 full-time equivalent) and 10 non-teaching staff (5 full-time equivalent).
 It is operated by the Toowoomba Christian Parent Controlled Day School Association Inc.

 Darling Downs Christian School is a private primary and secondary (Kindergarten - Year 12) school on a 35 acre campus at 441-459 Mcdougall Street (27.5687°S 151.9051°E).
 The school is operated by Seventh-day Adventist Schools (South Queensland) Ltd. In 2020, the school had an enrolment of 197 students with 24 teachers (11 full-time equivalent) and 11 non-teaching staff.

 The nearest government secondary schools are Harristown State High School in neighbouring Harristown to the east and Wilsonton State High School in Wilsonton Heights to the north-west.

 Amenities

 The Lifeworks Uniting Church is at 615 Boundary Street (27.5585°S 151.9004°E).
 It is part of the Presbytery of The Downs in the Uniting Church in Australia.
 Services in Brazilian Portuguese are also held in this church.

 Toowoomba Chinese Wesleyan Methodist Church is at 21 Kookaburra Court (27.5691°S 151.8924°E).
 It is part of the Wesleyan Methodist Church of Australia.

+Toowoomba Showgrounds

-The Royal Agricultural Society of Queensland has their offices and the new Toowoomba Showgrounds at Glenvale.
+The Royal Agricultural Society of Queensland moved their offices from the old Toowoomba Showgrounds off Campbell Road, to the 245 acre purpose built Toowoomba Showgrounds at Glenvale, in 1985.
 The new showground includes large carparks, camping facilities, many buildings, a variety of function rooms and several large roofed spaces including the Cattle Pavilions and State Equestrian Centre.
 These facilities can be hired.
 The extensive facilities at the Showgrounds make up the Clive Berghofer Events Centre, named for local property developer and philanthropist, past Toowoomba Mayor & Member of State Parliament, Clive Berghofer.